Pedram-Mirelmi/simple-tweeter/README.md

 Also i used threading so it can talk to multiple clients at the same time and if one of them crashes servers stays running. <br />

 ## database
-The database uses MYSQL DBMS and server connect to the database using sql-connector <br /> The commands related to database creation is in the "database sources/"
+The database uses MYSQL DBMS and server connects to the database using sql-connector <br /> The commands related to database creation is in the "database sources/" directory